EliottTardieu/JdbThread/README.md

 ##### Now to get your Database to work:

+Make sure to set your dialect to "org.hibernate.dialect.MySQL55Dialect".
 Do not forget to edit the persistence.xml by writing the correct username and password, and adding the correct link name for the EntityManagerFactory.